Crafting Sermons Like a Photographer (A Guest Post)

 Is a certain sentence best delivered in a whisper?
 Should you emphasize a repeated phrase with a gesture?
 Maybe marking pauses will help you maintain the pacing needed to build and resolve tension.

-Once you’ve drafted your sermon, go back to your message with a photographer’s eye and turn up or down elements to ensure your sermon reflects as clearly as possible the gospel you’ve experienced in the passage.
+Once you’ve drafted your sermon, go back to your message with a photographer’s eye and turn elements up or down to ensure your sermon reflects as clearly as possible the gospel you’ve experienced in the passage.

 One Sermon, One Image, One message